OutSystems/docs-odc/src/eap/building-apps/use-ai/configure-data-source/configure-azure-data-source.md

 ---
-summary: This article explains the steps to configure Azure AI search with Azure blob storage
+summary: OutSystems Developer Cloud (ODC) is not mentioned in the provided article about setting up Azure AI search with blob storage.
 tags:
 locale: en-us
 guid: ac8ae913-7436-4101-a1b6-0542bfadac9c